What is an occupational therapist?

 To help a person overcome the effects of a disability or illness, the occupational therapist will consider all aspects of the person’s needs, including their physical, psychological, social and environmental needs.
 Interventions may include providing adaptive equipment, exploring coping strategies, modifying activities or developing new skills.

-What’s a typical day for an occupational therapist?
+What’s a typical day for an occupational therapist on neurology rotation?

 Career paths for an occupational therapist